Contact: Holly Flitcroft, 315-724-8381

 The eight new sculptures installed in 2009 included a work uniquely supported by the nearby City of Utica.
 The city donated a 15-foot maple tree from its department of parks and recreation.
 Sculpture Space alumnus and local established artist James McDermid carved an abstract sculpture from the tree, entitled ‘Wish To Fly’.

 Other works added in 2009: Polish artist Tomasz Domanski fabricated and assembled his stunning aluminum piece “Chimney”, that integrated an ‘art after dark’ theme.
-Also part of the ‘art after dark’ theme, which was developed by consultant Ken Kahn, California native Mark Abildgaard installed two glass columns that serve as markers for the new nature trails.
+Also part of the ‘art after dark’ theme, which was developed by Art Consultant Ken Kahn, California native Mark Abildgaard installed two glass columns that serve as markers for the new nature trails.
 British-born artists Jenny Polak and Jonathan Kirk both created interactive sculptures, Polak’s Lookout Landing and Kirk’s Pagoda Pavilion.
 Kirk’s Pagoda Pavilion is distinguished as an award winning commission selected in response to a ‘Griffiss Gazebo’ invitational for proposals.

 Several works at the garden can be categorized as “green” art, including Lookout Landing by Jenny Polak, which is lit by LED solar-powered lights.
 Both Lookout Landing and Pagoda Pavilion can provide seating to park visitors.